-This attitude is chiefly characterized by humility-and humility is defined by the person and work of Jesus Christ.
+This attitude is chiefly characterized by humility--

+and humility is defined by the person and work of Jesus Christ.

-Therefore, because you are in Christ, continue to work out your salvation with fear and trembling, because it is God who works in you both to will and to work for his good pleasure.
+Therefore, because you are in Christ,

+continue to work out your salvation with fear and trembling, because it is God who works in you both to will and to work for his good pleasure.

-This fear and trembling is the fear and trembling that should come when you realize how awesome God really is.
+This fear and trembling is not the fear of losing your salvation, but the fear and trembling that should come when you realize how awesome God really is.